ferDMS/ms-challenge/README.md

 - **Participant Management**: Complete profiles with skills, preferences, and employment history
 - **Smart Session Management**: Schedule, record, and analyze coaching sessions
 - **Intelligent Job Matching**: AI-powered recommendations based on participants' abilities and preferences
-- **Document Processing**: Extract information from forms and documents using Azure AI Document Intelligence
 - **Coaching Insights**: AI-generated observations and action suggestions for personalized support
 - **Interactive Dashboard**: Filter and sort participants by employment stage and view key statistics
 - **Calendar Integration**: Coordinate and track sessions with participants